rstacruz/sparkup/README.md

 type less characters than needed.

 Sparkup is written in Python, and requires Python 2.5 or newer (2.5 is preinstalled in Mac OS X Leopard).
-Sparkup also offers intregration into common text editors.
+Sparkup also offers integration into common text editors.
 Support for VIM and TextMate are currently included.

 A short screencast is available here: